ChetanThapliyal/DevOps-Monitoring-Project/README.md

    terraform init
    terraform apply
    ```
-   - 2 VM's will be created 'monitoring' and 'NodeExporter'
+   - Two VM's will be created 'monitoring' and 'NodeExporter'

 4. **Configure Monitoring Tools:**
     - SSH into monitoring VM and replace prometheus.yml in prometheus installation (from config folder) and add `alert_rules.yml` in same folder: